cloud-ark/kubeplus/README.rst

 Kubernetes API Add-on for Platform-as-Code
 ============================================

-Kubernetes Custom Resources and Custom Controllers, popularly known as `Operators`_, extend Kubernetes to run third-party softwares directly on Kubernetes as ``Custom Resources``.
+Kubernetes Custom Resources and Custom Controllers, popularly known as `Operators`_, extend Kubernetes to run third-party softwares directly on Kubernetes.
 KubePlus API Add-on simplifies creation of platform stacks consisting of Custom and built-in resources in multi-Operator environments.
 The main benefit of using KubePlus to end users are the following:

 - easily discover static and runtime information about Custom Resources available in their cluster
-- easily define bindings between Custom and/or built-in Resources that are resolved at runtime
+- easily define bindings between Custom and/or built-in Resources which are resolved at runtime
 - define dependency between Custom and/or built-in Resources in order to prevent out-of-order creation of resources in a stack.

 You can think of KubePlus API Add-on as a tool that enables AWS CloudFormation/Terraform like experience when working with Kubernetes Custom Resources.